Last Updated on Julho 9, 2021

 The Canadian government advises you to apply as soon as you know you travel itinerary.

-However, an eTA can be obtain at the last minute via a smartphone.
+However, an eTA can be obtained at the last minute via a smartphone.
 All you need is an internet connection.
 The email authorization often only takes a few minutes to come through.
+However, some requests can take several days to process if supporting documents are requested.

 There is no requirement to print an eTA.
 It is electronically linked to your passport or travel document.